robertsonmcclure/robertsonmcclure.github.io/_posts/2016-03-10-choose-your-own-adventure.md

 ---
 layout: post
-title: "choose your own adventure"
+title: "Choose your own Adventure"
 date: 2016-03-10
 tags: [work]
 excerpt: Last night I had the pleasure of meeting with alumni from Victoria College at the University of Toronto.
 One of the alumnus told me that “The greatest force in life is inertia”.